 Compliance Substantiation and Data Retention

 This section should address how Rockwell Collins will ensure that all supplier and (if applicable) sub-tier supplier compliance findings are substantiated and retained for the program.
-Using FAA Order 8110.49 Chg 2 Chapter 13 as an example, the plan should address, at minimum, the following certification data: (a) Evidence that compliance has been demonstrated; (b) Verification and validation data; and (c) Hardware life cycle data.

 All artifacts pertaining to compliance substantiation and data retention will be kept in project repositories and archived databases located in Cedar Rapids, Iowa.
 Peer Review records will be maintained in the project’s Crucible, Jama and A3T’s tool databases.
 Change Request records will be archived in the change tracking tool database.
 SCM records will be archived in the Enterprise Product Data Management database.
 DAC Quality Assurance records will be archived in an audit tool database.